Jasper-1024/NoWakeLock/README.md

 * This is English version(although a lot of google translation😂), for china user [中文版](https://github.com/Jasper-1024/NoWakeLock/blob/dev/README/README_zh_cn.md)

+* A major update is being planned, but it will take a lot of time.

-* An application that controls Android wakelocks can run on Android N and later.
+* An application that controls Android wake can run on Android N and later.

 * **Serious warning** This application is still in Beta testing stage.
 I will not be responsible for any damage caused by the software to your device.

 ## About

-* With the update of Android version, doze mode is enough to suppress the power consumption of the background of the application, but some advanced users still hope to be able to control the wakelock by themselves.
+* With the update of Android version, doze mode is enough to suppress the power consumption of the background of the application, but some advanced users still hope to be able to control the wakelock alarm or service by themselves.

 * Amplify is good enough to meet the needs of most people, but after Android N, Amplify stops updating.